patricklafrance/mf-enhanced-poc/Zack.md

 import { HelloWorld } from "remote1/HelloWorld.jsx";
 ```

-With the plugin, it also works as expected when there's a failed attempt to load an offline remote with `loadRemote`:
+It also works as expected with `ModuleFederationPlugin` when there's a failed attempt to load an offline remote with `loadRemote`:

 ```js
 loadRemote("remote1/HelloWorld.jsx").then(mod => console.log("Module loaded!", mod));
 ```

-However, when the plugin remote configuration is targeting `mf-manifest.json` files as entry point, the `errorLoadRemote` hook is NOT called:
+However, when the plugin remote configuration is configured with `mf-manifest.json` as an entry point, the `errorLoadRemote` hook is NOT called:

 ```js webpack.config.js
 import ModuleFederation from "@module-federation/enhanced/webpack";